scp-079/screen/pages/projects.md

 ## Projects

 Currently, all open source subprojects are hosted on GitLab, mirrored on <a href="https://github.com/scp-079" target="_blank">GitHub</a>.
-All projects will remain closed until we officially open the public service.
+Most of the projects will remain closed until we officially open the public service.

 Released projects: